 We are in the process of contacting all authors whose papers had been accepted for the Dublin conference with how to confirm their inclusion in the virtual conference.
 Details on the video submission process will be provided within the next month.
 In the meantime, we invite you to watch the “How To” videos produced by the team that devised Distribute 2020, to have ideas on how to present your paper.
 The joint recently held virtual conference of the Society for Cultural Anthropology and Society for Visual Anthropology.
 They’re excellent resources for thinking about how best to use the medium of digital video for knowledge creation and transmission.

-One final note regarding conference registration: All paper presenters must be active members of the IVSA (i.e., membership dues paid in full at least through 15 July 2021) and also must register for the conference by 15 May 2021.
-The online registration system will go live no later than March 1, 2021.
+One final note regarding conference registration: All paper presenters must be active members of the IVSA (i.e., membership dues paid in full at least through 15 July 2021) and also must register for the conference.
 Our registration fees have changed for this year only:

 2021 Conference fees

 The 2021 organizing committee has established this year’s registration fees on a three-tiered structure designed to maximize and diversify conference participation.
 Here is the schedule of fees for this year’s event:

 Tier 1 $130 USD (members with institutional support or sufficient means

 Tier 2 $50 USD (members without institutional support)

 Tier 3 Free (members that are unemployed, students, retired, or experiencing precarious financial circumstances)

 We are very excited to be developing an innovative, exciting, and highly memorable virtual conference for IVSA members.
 As much as we all would love to be convening for an in-person conference, we’re eager to seize this moment as an opportunity to create an experience that is uniquely positioned to (a) capitalize on virtuality and (b) allow our conference proceedings to be more diverse and far-reaching than ever before.
 We hope you share our enthusiasm!